MicrosoftDocs/azure-stack-docs/azure-stack/hci/azure-stack-hci-oem-license.md

 ***We have detected mixed nodes in the same cluster.
 You will be fully billed as one or more of your servers do not have the OEM license.
 To see which servers do not have the OEM license, go to Overview > Nodes and check the OEM license column.***

 > [!NOTE]
-> Utilizing the Azure Stack HCI OEM license in a mixed-node scenario may lead to inadvertent billing issues.
+> Using the Azure Stack HCI OEM license in a mixed-node scenario may lead to inadvertent billing issues.
 All nodes in an Azure Stack HCI system require uniformity across the hardware, operating system, and billing treatment.

 Here are some examples of mixed-mode scenarios that aren't supported: